-New Accounting Standards Adopted -
+New Accounting Standards -

-ASU No. 2010-06, Fair Value Measurements and Disclosures - In January 2010, the FASB issued ASU No. 2010-06, Fair Value Measurements and Disclosures (ASU No. 2010-06), which amends ASC 820 (originally issued as FASB Statement No. 157, Fair Value Measurements), adding new disclosure requirements for Levels 1 and 2, separate disclosures of purchases, sales, issuances, and settlements relating to Level 3 measurements and clarification of existing fair value disclosures.
-ASU No. 2010-06 was effective for periods beginning after December 15, 2009, except for the requirement to provide Level 3 activity of purchases, sales, issuances, and settlements on a gross basis, which will be effective for fiscal years beginning after
+ASU No. 2010-06, Fair Value Measurements and Disclosures - In January 2010, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2010-06, Fair Value Measurements and Disclosures, which amends Accounting Standards Codification (ASC) 820, Fair Value Measurements and Disclosures, adding a new disclosure requirement to provide Level 3 activity of purchases, sales, issuances, and settlements on a gross basis.
+This requirement is effective for fiscal years beginning after December 15, 2010.
+The adoption in 2011 did not materially affect the Plan's financial statements.

-December 15, 2010.
-The Plan prospectively adopted the new guidance in 2010, except for the Level 3 reconciliation disclosures, which are required in 2011.
-The adoption in 2010 did not materially affect, and the future adoption is not expected to materially affect, the Plan's financial statements.